spatie/laravel-stripe-webhooks/README.md

 You may use your own logic to determine if a request should be processed or not.
 You can do this by specifying your own profile in the `profile` key of the `stripe-webhooks` config file.
 The class should implement `Spatie\WebhookClient\WebhookProfile\WebhookProfile`.

-In this example we will only process a request if it has an amount set:
+Stripe might occasionally send a webhook request [more than once](https://stripe.com/docs/webhooks/best-practices#duplicate-events).
+In this example we will make sure to only process a request if it wasn't processed before.

 ```php
 use Illuminate\Http\Request;